 (Higher fees include a $25 contribution to the Pacific Mindfulness Community Scholarship Fund)

-Fees include meals and snacks, hot & cold beverages anytime, art supplies, and support for camp and teaching staff.
-For those needing camping equipment, Camp Unalayee offers a limited number of sleeping bags, pads and rain gear at no additional cost.
+Fees include all meals and snacks, hot & cold beverages anytime, and support for camp and teaching staff.

 Fees do NOT include transportation to and from Camp.
 Upon arrival at the Camp’s gated private road, we'll be greeted by the Camp staff who will drive our personal gear into Camp while we enjoy the leisurely 4-mile hike in.
 All we need to carry is a personal daypack with water and snacks.

 In consideration of COVID-19, please plan to bring your own tent, sleeping bag and sleeping pad.
 More information on specific guidelines will be provided closer to the retreat.